AbishekMahi/AbishekMahi/README.md

 ### Hi there, I'm Abishek Mahi👋

 ### About
-- 👋 Hi, I am Web And App Developer From India
+- 👋 Hi, I am a Web And App Developer From India
 <!-- - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ... -->